-- to the charging points needs to be regulated dynamically by the fleet operator (like in the aircraft landing queuing process). - Mobility service platforms (including MaaS), should develop AI based tools to manage, in optimal way, the use of zero emission resources provided by different fleets, for example managing the right distribution of vehicles and the process of charging (independent of the provider), in order to support demand. - 7 Create a collaborative framework and knowledge base sharing for testing and demonstration of innovative concepts, services, use cases and business models with the wide participation of stakeholders, to accelerate the transition towards zero tailpipe emission mobility for people. - Develop a reference knowledge base for living labs, projects and initiatives for zero tailpipe emission vehicle adoption in people mobility in different areas or applications (urban, regional and long haul) and for different mobility services. - Develop advanced data structures and technical frameworks, and integrate the ones from previous projects and initiatives for cities and operators, to provide suitable, optimized and more environmentally friendly transport services.
-This concerns specific data requirements that have to be shared by the different stakeholders in a zero emission environment.
-Standards should emerge and a data-sharing framework should be established, for overall optimization of demand and supply. - Monitor international relevant initiatives that should be considered as well as identify opportunities for exploiting mobility models worldwide.
+- ◄ Integrate and evaluate different concepts of innovative and user-centric mobility solutions (including MaaS) that will boost the uptake of the zero-tailpipe emission transport of people.
+It should increase vehicle occupancy and avoid negative shifts away from active modes and public transport in urban areas and relevant corridors.
+Solutions should allow the different mobility service providers to obtain the relevant information to optimize their services and management of fleets, also taking account of, for example, charging requirements. - Develop demand management strategies for zero emission solutions.
+These solutions could consider the mobility demand in relation to mobility generators, such as work, schools, hospitals and places related to care, retail, leisure, and consider ways to reduce the need to travel and the distance travelled to access services.
+The interaction between goods delivery and people mobility should also be considered, as well as nudging techniques, marketing and social innovations. - Develop combined approaches for an integrated traffic and charging management system for the adoption of zero-tailpipe emission vehicles. - Develop efficient dynamic fleet management tools and processes for zero emission vehicles fleets. - For fleets providing public, on-demand or shared transport services, the vehicle SOC depends on several factors beyond operation: traffic, load, use of the air-conditioning and heating systems (HVAC).
+Therefore, the access to the charging points needs to be regulated dynamically by the fleet operator (like in the aircraft landing queuing process). - Mobility service platforms (including MaaS), should develop AI based tools to manage, in optimal way, the use of zero emission resources provided by different fleets, for example managing the right distribution of vehicles and the process of charging (independent of the provider), in order to support demand. - Create a collaborative framework and knowledge base sharing for testing and demonstration of innovative concepts, services, use cases and business models with the wide participation of stakeholders, to accelerate the transition towards zero - tailpipe emission mobility for people.
+Develop a reference knowledge base for living labs, projects and initiatives for zero tailpipe emission vehicle adaption in people mobility in different areas or - zero tailpipe emission vehicle adoption in people mobility in different areas or applications (urban, regional and long haul) and for different mobility services. - Develop advanced data structures and technical frameworks, and integrate the ones from previous projects and initiatives for cities and operators, to provide suitable, optimized and more environmentally friendly transport services.
+This concerns specific data requirements that have to be shared by